How Many Valence Electrons Does Tellurium Have

 • Tip: Investigate how valence electrons influence the properties of materials used in everyday technologies.

 • Explanation: Understanding valence electrons can help you appreciate the science behind various technologies.
-For example, the properties of semiconductors, like silicon, are determined by the number of valence electrons and how they interact in a crystal lattice.
+To give you an idea, the properties of semiconductors, like silicon, are determined by the number of valence electrons and how they interact in a crystal lattice.
 Similarly, the conductivity of metals is related to the delocalization of valence electrons in metallic bonds.

 7. Use Online Resources and Tools: